azimuth-cloud/azimuth-images/README.md

 ./bin/build-image
 ```

+This will result in a private image being created in the target OpenStack project.

 ## Developing locally

-Locally run the linters that are run in GitHub Actions using:
+To run the GitHub Actions linters locally, use:

 ```sh
 docker run --rm \